 It seems like most toys on the market today claim to be educational and aim to “teach” babies and toddlers shapes and colors – among other skills.
 What fascinates me about this is how they sell parents on the idea that children so young can even comprehend these abstract concepts.
 And, so is the same – beyond the toddler age, but very much in that developmental stage.

 Activities pinned on Pinterest tend to do the same for early childhood learners.
 When we come across these as homeschooling parents, we assume that all children must learn shapes and colors while in preschool (or at this level).
 What if I challenge you with this post?
 What if I tell you that you can skip “teaching” shapes and colors to your disabled child?

 Ok.
 So, you’re not skipping shapes and colors altogether.
 But, I want to make you conscious of the fact that it’s not necessary for your child to master these concepts – specifically if your child is not developmentally ready.
 Just because publishing companies say that all kids need to learn shapes and colors, doesn’t mean you need to begin there with your child.

-Why the concepts of shape and color may be a challenge for children with special needs
+Why the concepts of shape and color may be a challenge for neurodiverse and disabled children

 - Color is an abstract concept.
 Concrete thinkers may struggle with abstract concepts.